alanesq/ESP32Cam-range/README.md

     put a level shifter (or resistor) between the devices on pins 12 and 13.
     Newer versions of the sensor (v2.0) claims to work at either voltage but I have seen several reports of problems when trying to use them at 3.3v.

+The minimum distance the sensor will read is around 20cm

+Using the esp32cam module means that there are no free io pins so if you wish to add lcd display, more inputs etc. then you will
+    need to look at a different development board.  or it may be possible to wire directly to the esp chips pins but this would not be easy.